 6. Fungicide and Insecticide

 There are a couple of options for keeping grub worms, fire ants, and other pests away.
 I’ve recently switched to product by Syngenta called Caravan G. It’s a combination Insecticide and Fungicide.
 It does an excellent job of keeping the nasties away as well as eliminating lawn fungus like dollar spot.
 One bag covers around 8,000 square feet.

-Lower watering requirements is one of the primary reasons I made the decision to switch to Princess 77.
-A new grass seed called Arden 15 was recently released that has all the benefits of Princess 77 but grows in faster.
-It’s also worth checking out.
+Lower watering requirements is one of the primary reasons I made the decision in 2018 to switch to Princess 77.
+A new grass seed called Arden 15 was recently released that has all the benefits of Princess 77 but grows in faster, produces a deeper green and is more drought tolerant.